JTarball/docker-base/README-short.md

-this is the short description for docker-base
+docker-base is a base Docker image containing all required packages suitable for a Web application on a server.